-From time to time, a new prospect that I’m meeting with asks me what the 4 pillars of retirement are and how they relate to retirement planning.
+From time to time, a new prospect that I’m meeting with asks me, “What are the 4 pillars of retirement and how do they relate to retirement planning?”

-If you have listened to my radio show, then you know that the 4 pillars are the foundation that I have built my firm around.
+If you have listened to my radio show, then you know that the 4 pillars fo retirement are the foundation that I have built my firm around.
 You see them in the lobby, on the Barber Financial Group website, my radio show, and even how I have structured my firm to be a “one-stop-shop” in planning for retirement.
-As a reminder however, the Barber Financial Group Pillars of Retirement are:
+As a reminder, however, the Barber Financial Group 4 Pillars of Retirement are:

-You may be asking yourself (and there are many who wonder this exact question) why these 4 areas are so important, especially when you consider how many investment firms operate solely from the investment side of things.
-If you want a CPA at tax time, your investment-only advisor probably has a stack of business cards that they’d be happy to share.
+You may be asking yourself (and there are many who wonder this exact question): Why these 4 areas are so important?
+Especially when you consider how many investment firms operate solely from the investment side of things.
+If you want a CPA at tax time, your investment-only advisor probably has a stack of business cards they’d be happy to share.
 They may even take a quick phone call from the CPA to double-check the figures they are reporting to the IRS are accurate.
 Need a will drawn up to pass along your investments to family members?
 Guess what, those investment only advisors probably have another stack of business cards of estate attorneys as well?
 Need some insurance, no problem!

 The reality is, what is really involved in planning for retirement is complex.
 Really complex.
 Even the simplest of details mishandled can really wreck retirement plans.
 My advice?
 Make sure to do your homework when it comes to finding a financial advisor.
 While there are some great ones out there, like any other profession, there are also some not-so-great ones.
 At the end of the day, you only get one life.
-Make sure the financial area of that life is being handled by an advisor who is knowledgeable about all areas of retirement, not just the Wall Street side.
+Make sure the financial area of your life is being handled by an advisor that’s knowledgeable about the 4 pillars of retirement.
+Not just the Wall Street side.